Erie Railroad Co. v. Tompkins: Opinion of the Court

 For the purposes of the decision's core holding, six justices formed the majority and joined an opinion written by justice Louis Brandeis.
 (Note: Justice Stanley F. Reed concurred in the Court's core holdings that Swift v.
-Tyson should be overruled and that federal courts adjudicating state-law claims under diversity jurisdiction must apply state law rather than "general" federal common law, although he did not join the Court's holding that the Swift doctrine was unconstitutional.)
+Tyson should be overruled and that federal courts adjudicating state-law claims under diversity jurisdiction must apply state law rather than "general" federal common law.
+But he dissented from the Court's holding that the Swift doctrine was unconstitutional, making the Court's decision on that point 5–3 instead of 6–2.)

 The Court began by framing the case around the question of "whether the oft-challenged doctrine of Swift v.
 Tyson shall now be disapproved."
 The Court first reviewed the history of the Swift doctrine.
 It referenced the research of American legal scholar Charles Warren, who in a 1923 Harvard Law Review article had published evidence of an earlier draft of the Rules of Decision Act that explicitly included states' common laws in its definition of "the laws of the several states".
 The Court concluded that Warren's discovery proved that the Swift Court's interpretation of the Act had been "erroneous".

 The Court next explained that the Swift doctrine had not produced the legal uniformity the Court had hoped it would, but had instead allowed litigants from other states to discriminate against other litigants in their home states.
 The Court said that because the Swift doctrine dictated that a lawsuit between two in-state parties would be decided under state law while an identical lawsuit between an in-state party and an out-of-state party would be decided under federal common law, the Swift doctrine was allowing plaintiffs to manipulate which law would be applied to their lawsuits by strategically filing them in specific state or federal courts—a practice now known as "forum shopping".
 The Court decried this practice, saying that it allowed plaintiffs to introduce "grave discrimination" against parties from other states.

 Furthermore, the Court held that the Swift doctrine had not only been a "social and political" failure, but had also been unconstitutional.
 (Note: Justice Stanley F. Reed did not join the Court's conclusion that Swift v.
-Tyson had been unconstitutional, making the Court's holding on that point 5–3, not 6–2.)
+Tyson had been unconstitutional, making the Court's holding on that point 53, not 62.)